Liberatedwinner/DifferentiableRankingMetric/README.md

 ---------------
 We assume that you have installed Python using [Anaconda](https://docs.anaconda.com/anaconda/install/) and your environment is equipped with CUDA.
 It should be possible to use other Python distributions, but we did not tested.

-If you are using Conda
+If you are using Conda,
 ```
 conda create --name drm_test python=3.7.3
 conda activate drm_test